Voting in Guam: History

 On August 1, 1950, President Truman signed into law the Guam Organic Act of 1950, which gave the Chamorro people certain rights and protections under the U.S. Constitution.
 The people of Guam were afforded the opportunity to set and administer policy and laws for the island of Guam.

 In the 1980s and early 1990s, there was a significant movement in favor of the territory becoming a commonwealth, which would give it a level of self-government similar to Puerto Rico and the Northern Mariana Islands.
 However, the federal government rejected the version of a commonwealth that the government of Guam proposed, due to it having clauses incompatible with the Territorial Clause (Art.
 IV, Sec.
 3, cl.
 2) of the U.S. Constitution.
 Other movements are also in existence that advocate becoming a U.S. state, union with the state of Hawaii, union with the Northern Mariana Islands as a single territory, or independence.

 Guam's government

 Guam is governed by a popularly elected governor and a unicameral 15-member legislature, whose members are known as senators.
 Guam elects one non-voting delegate, currently James Moylan, to the United States House of Representatives.
 U.S. citizens in Guam vote in a presidential straw poll for their choice in the U.S. Presidential general election, but since Guam has no votes in the Electoral College, the poll has no real effect.
 However, in sending delegates to the Republican and Democratic national conventions, Guam does have influence in the national presidential race, though these convention delegates are elected by local party conventions rather than voters in primaries.

 Opposition

-Activists, such as Siobhon McManus, have been outspoken about the fact that citizens of Guam do not have full voting rights United States elections.
+Activists, such as Siobhon McManus, have been outspoken about the fact that citizens of Guam do not have full voting rights in United States elections.